pkhuong/pkhuong.github.io/source/_posts/2021-01-11-stuff-your-logs.markdown

 254 bytes for writers and 9 bits of state for readers, and attempts to minimise space overhead, beyond its worst-case bound of 0.4%.

 The algorithm is also reasonable.
-A writer buffers data until it encounters a forbidden 0 "stuff" byte (a delimiter byte), or there are 254 bytes of buffered data.
-Whenever a writer stops buffering, it outputs a block whose contents are described by its first byte.
-If the writer stopped buffering because it found a "stuff" byte, it emits one byte with `buffer_size + 1` before writing and clearing the buffer.
+The encoder buffers data until it encounters a reserved 0 byte (a delimiter byte), or there are 254 bytes of buffered data.
+Whenever the encoder stops buffering, it outputs a block whose contents are described by its first byte.
+If the writer stopped buffering because it found a reserved byte, it emits one byte with `buffer_size + 1` before writing and clearing the buffer.
 Otherwise, it outputs 255 (one more than the buffer size), followed by the buffer's contents.

-On the read side, we know that the first byte we read describes the current block of data (255 means 254 bytes of literal data, any other value is one more than the number of literal bytes to copy, followed by a "stuff" byte).
+On the decoder side, we know that the first byte of each block describes its size and decoded value (255 means 254 bytes of literal data, any other value is one more than the number of literal bytes to copy, followed by a reserved 0 byte).
 We denote the end of a record with an implicit delimiter: when we run out of data to decode, we should have just decoded an extra delimiter byte that's not really part of the data.

 With framing, an encoded record surrounded by delimiters thus looks like the following

 ```
 |0   |blen|(blen - 1) literal data bytes....|blen|literal data bytes ...|0    |